 Black and white timber-framed Elizabethan house, with a Georgian porticoed brick built wing.
 The house began as a Saxon hunting lodge and the two massive oak trees, around which it was built, are still rooted in the ground forming carved pillars flanking the organ in the great hall.
 The restored 18th-c landscaped gardens and parkland (originally laid-out by Charles Legh), contains several follies, a rose garden, yew maze, yew walk and peaceful lime avenue, plus a wilderness garden.

-Opening times: vary, see website for details Admission Charge
+Opening times: Sundays and BH Mondays, April to September, see website for details Admission Charge

 Facilities: car park, tea room